Sorry, there are no matching results

 To find out more, see our IR35 guide.

 As you become the director of a limited company you do have certain responsibilities such as deciding how you're going to be paid, whether to register your company for VAT and preparing and filing your statutory documents.
-If all this seems a little daunting, don't panic - at PayStream you'll have a dedicated accounts team who'll help with all of the above, including preparing draft accounts for you to sign and filing them at Companies House on your behalf.
+If all this seems a little daunting, don't panic - at PayStream you'll have a dedicated accounts team who'll give you tailored advice to keep you on track.
+We can also prepare draft accounts for you to review and sign and submit these to Companies House.

 This will depend upon who is engaged as an accountant and what you ask them to do.
-A good accountant will act as your business advisor as well as helping your company meet all its legal obligations.
+A good accountant will advise and help you meet your company, tax and legal obligations.
 He/she can assist the company in preparing its financial statements or accounts and help with the filing of VAT, PAYE and Corporation Tax Returns.

 The most common form of business structure, the limited company is characterised by limited liability for shareholders (i.e. a shareholder’s liability is usually limited to the amount of their investment in the company).
 It is a separate entity for income tax and legal purposes from its shareholder(s) and director(s).
 Click here for more information.

 Up until April 2008 every company needed to have two registered officers, the director and the company secretary.
 From that date, you have the option whether or not to appoint a company secretary.

 You can choose where to have the registered address for the company but if you require, PayStream can provide this optional service.
 Click here for more information on how to set up a limited company.